Data-Info-API/Architecture/use-cases.md

 ## Zero Rating
 Zero rating information could be more clearly displayed to the user allowing them to view or make choices about apps.

-## User Account is Running Low
-User could (for example) receive a push notification from the operator when the data on the account is running low.
-Alternatively (or additionally) the carrier could expose a URL through the API which the user can go to in order to purchase more data; this would mean the data allowance could be displayed at all times (and would mean little need to wait for the user to run low).